Abdelrhman-Sayed70/Competitive_Programming/Let's Code/Math & Number Theory/Count the Dividing Pairs/README.md

 # Count the Dividing Pairs
 ## [Count the Dividing Pairs | Codeforces](https://codeforces.com/gym/102317/problem/H)

+## Problem
+Count number of pairs such that one of 2 elements divide the other

 ## Solution
 ```cpp
 const int N = 1e7 + 5;